-What follows under "Statement of Executive Compensation" below is a detailed review of the compensation policies and procedures which are followed and applied in determining the base salaries, annual bonuses and long-term incentive plan awards for IPC's executives.
-We hope that the detailed descriptions allow our Shareholders to understand how we approach compensation.
-It is important to keep our basic approach and philosophy in mind.
+What follows under "Statement of Executive Compensation" below is a detailed review of the compensation policies and procedures which are followed and applied in determining the base salaries, annual bonuses and long-term incentive plan awards for IPC's executive management.

 IPC was created in early 2017.
-Since that time, we focused on creating shareholder value by growing the initial asset base in South East Asia and Europe and have successfully completed three asset and corporate acquisitions in Canada.
-In its work, the Compensation Committee of the Board (the "Compensation Committee") recognizes and reflects these changes in its compensation practices and in its discretion to ensure fairness.
+Since that time, we have focused on creating shareholder value by growing the initial asset base in Malaysia and France and we have successfully completed four asset and corporate acquisitions, including three in Canada where the majority of IPC's business exists today.
+IPC successfully managed operations and maintained sufficient liquidity during the Covid-19 pandemic and periods of very low commodity prices in 2020.
+IPC achieved record cash flow generation in 2021 as commodity prices improved, underpinned by exceptional performance across all of our assets in Canada, Malaysia and France.

+In its work, the Compensation Committee of the Board (the "Compensation Committee") recognizes and reflects these corporate developments and achievements in its compensation practices and in its discretion to ensure fairness.